openstack-archive/os-faults/README.rst

     }

-The config contains all OpenStack nodes with credentials and all services.
-OS-Faults will automatically figure out the mapping between services and nodes.
+The config contains all OpenStack nodes with credentials and all services/containers.
+OS-Faults will automatically figure out the mapping between services/containers and nodes.
 Power management configuration is flexible and supports mixed bare-metal / virtualized deployments.

 First let's establish a connection to the cloud and verify it: